By Tedi Searle, celebrated backpacking influencer, fitness instructor and trail runner.

 Backpacking, most sports and even daily life require three types of movement patterns:

 - Forward and back or up and down (Sagittal plane)

 - Rotation (Transverse plane).

 Rotational movements are often overlooked in training programs.
 But for sport-specific exercise to be effective, movement in all three planes must be included.
-That’s why me and Melanie Webb, the founder of WebbWell [Teaser Alert!], are creating a backpacking training program that targets all three of the movement patterns required by daily life and backpacking.
+That’s why me and Melanie Webb, the founder of WebbWell , created a hiking and backpacking training program that targets all three of the movement patterns required by daily life and outdoor adventures.

 Injury Prevention and Recovery

-A long backpacking trip comes with aches and pains.
+Long hiking and backpacking trips come with aches and pains.
 The good news is that training muscles that are still sore doesn’t damage or slow the recovery process.
 In fact, being sore is just increased sensitivity from our body’s immune cells responding to inflammation and doesn’t impair our ability to train again.
 However, injuries and fatigue are a concern no matter what your athletic history is and especially for those who aren’t physically prepared.

 Injury prevention and recovery starts with a solid warm up.
 We also recommend the application of Taoist advice of “yin and yang” to all exercise routines.
 That’s why we include 2 flexibility & mobility days into the backpacking program.
 While movement and activity support our physical fitness, we need the opposing force of recovery and relaxation to balance it out.
 Whether you prefer foam rolling, yin yoga (tension release practice with less movement), ice or Epsom salt baths to provide the relaxation you need, enjoying this time is key to keeping up the routine.